xamarin/Xamarin.Auth/component/GettingStarted.md

     Xamarin.Auth implements requirements for native/installed apps since nuget version 1.4.0, but the API was broken (`GetUI()` returned `System.Object`, so cast was necessary).

-Server side setup details will be explained in separate document
+Server side setup details is explained in separate documents in Xamarin.Auth repository.

-(./details/setup-server-side-oauth-provider.md)[./details/setup-server-side-oauth-provider.md]

 ## 1 Client Side Initialization

 Client (mobile) application initialization is based on Oauth Grant (flow) in use which is determined by OAuth  provider and it's server side setup.

 Initialization is performed thorugh `Authenticator` constructors for: